Chronic Wasting Disease

 What is CWD ?

 CWD is highly infectious, incurable, and 100% fatal to members of the cervid family, which includes Ontario’s native white-tailed deer, moose, elk and caribou as well as exotic species such as red and fallow deer.
-It has been detected in three Canadian provinces, 26 states in the U.S., Finland, Norway, South Korea and Sweden.
+It has been detected in four Canadian provinces, 26 states in the U.S., Finland, Norway, South Korea and Sweden.
 CWD is caused by a misfolded protein known as a prion (“pree-on”) and belongs to a group of diseases that also includes mad cow disease.
-CWD-infected animals continuously shed prions which can pass to other animals through direct contact or accumulate in the soil, vegetation, or on hard surfaces and from there infect other animals.
+CWD-infected animals continuously shed prions that can pass to other animals through direct contact or accumulate in the soil, vegetation, or on hard surfaces and from there infect other animals.
 Prions are resistant to chemicals, radiation, freezing, and even incineration at more than 600⁰C.
 The visible symptoms of CWD include weight loss, excessive salivation, disorientation, tremors, stumbling, a lack of coordination, and paralysis.
 However, not all infectious animals display these symptoms and there is no effective live test for CWD.
 All these factors make CWD incredibly dangerous to Ontario’s native cervids and incredibly hard to eradicate if it becomes established.